 - 60 Internal shading can include the installation of blinds at a base build level for commercial spaces and dwellings (especially high-rise dwellings exposed to long periods of sunlight, without shading from buildings or trees).
-Applicants should confirm where internal shading is required and how this will be indicated to future tenants. - 61 Passivhaus is a best practice standard that incorporates passive measures into building design and provides a verification process and implementable pathway to achieving good passive design.
-Applicants are encouraged to consider such standards and implement where possible.. - 62 Applicants should consider implementing a recognised quality standard such as Passivhaus, NEF/GHA Assured Performance Process, or Home Quality Mark which ensures the finished building performs against the design intentions with regards to energy use, carbon emissions, indoor air quality and overheating risk.
+Applicants should confirm where internal shading is required and how this will be indicated to future tenants. - 61 Passivhaus is a best practice standard that incorporates passive measures into building design and provides a verification process and implementable pathway to achieving good passive design. - 62 Applicants should consider implementing a recognised quality standard such as Passivhaus, NEF/GHA Assured Performance Process, or Home Quality Mark which ensures the finished building performs against the design intentions with regards to energy use, carbon emissions, indoor air quality and overheating risk.
 Applications using such quality assurance schemes will be looked on favourably.
 Applicants could also consider undertaking a BREEAM assessment for non-residential new build or refurbishment applications, please see section 3.2 of this SPD for further information and specific requirements for Nottingham City Council.